wally-lang/wally/README.md

 4. Run the compiled file

 ## Compiling
 To compile a Wally file, you would use the `wallyc` compiler.
-The compiler is written in Rust and can be found [here](compiler).
+The compiler is written in Rust and can be found [here][compiler].

 You can compile a Wally file by running the following command, and yes, you need to have the compiler installed for this to work (see the link above for more information on how to install the compiler):
 ```bash